Klumz/comp150-cpd/README.md

 This was an intense week as we had multiple approaching deadlines, such as our comp160 essay and comp130 journal.
 A challenge was finding good, relevant sources for my papers, as they often weren't specific enough to my topic or were 60+ pages long.
 Further research will need to be done.

 ## Week 10
-During this week, I was meant to focus on our group game and fix bugs, although ended up being something I neglected, as I unfortunately had other work with higher priority level to finish.
+During this week, I was meant to focus on our group game and fix bugs before our submission, although ended up being something I neglected, as I unfortunately had other work to finish.
 Luckily, one of our programmers in our group managed to fix a fair amount of bugs which was well worth it.

 ## Week 11
 This week, I participated in the group submission with our BA team which was a relief.
-I enjoyed myself, and it was a pleasure working with the team I was given.
+I enjoyed myself, and it was a pleasure working with the team I was paired with.
 A challenge this week, though, is finishing my custom controller.
 Due to my poor task prioritisation, I have not made much progress with it.
 I will ask either Al or Brian for help to complete my controller and get it properly working with my Unreal game.

 ## Link to source that I mentioned in the report:
 http://www.userfocus.co.uk/articles/prioritise.html